Ardrual/gridmind/README.md

 Gridmind — FastAPI + React/Vite RAG Playground

 - Backend: FastAPI service (planned) to query a small document set defined in `data/manifest.json`.
-- Frontend: simple React/Vite app in `web/` (for querying and UI experiments).
+- Frontend: React/Vite UI in `web/` that calls the FastAPI `/query` endpoint.
 - Ingest: a script that downloads PDFs listed in the manifest into `data/raw/` and can parse/vectorize them into a local ChromaDB store.

 Overview